Cienfuegos Cuba Travel Guide

 Benny Moré legacy: Explore the impact of the musician on Cuban culture.

-Cienfuegos' history is visible in its architecture, fortresses, and public spaces, a journey through time.
+Cienfuegos' history is visible in its architecture, fortresses, plus common spaces, a journey through time.

 UNESCO World Heritage site, an example of 19th-century urban planning and neoclassical architecture.